unowhat/ML_eng/ppg_assignment.md

 4. Exposes a **minimal interactive demo** (e.g., Gradio or simple widget) that runs in the cloud.
 5. Is versioned and documented in a public **GitHub repository**.

-Total expected time: ~3–4 hours.
 This is not meant to be a perfect research project, but a realistic engineering exercise.
+Note: If you don't know how to set up cloud environment, use a jupyter notebook.(Cloud environment is a plus)

 ---